Skip to content

 Security + Technical Stability

-Security is one of the most challenging area for Digital Health assessments.
+Security is one of the most challenging areas for Digital Health Assessments, as there are many ways to demonstrate “good practice”.

 Interoperability